Germany's Russia policy dealt a blow by Kremlin's escalation | DW | 22.02.2022

 With the Kremlin's move the policies of Scholz's predecessor Angela Merkel also lie in ruins.
 Following the annexation of Crimea in 2014, Merkel invested much time and effort into putting the Minsk Protocols into place: joining France in efforts to mediate between Russia and Ukraine.

-"What is in ruins now is Minsk, and that is a large part of Germany's Russia policy," said Thomas Kunze, head of the Moscow office of the Konrad Adenauer Foundation — an institution affiliated with the Merkel's center-right Christian Democratic Union (CDU).
-"Germany, the former chancellor, the current chancellor have all been working hard to implement Minsk.
+"What is also in ruins now are the Minsk Protocols, and that is a large part of Germany's Russia policy," said Thomas Kunze, head of the Moscow office of the Konrad Adenauer Foundation — an institution affiliated with Merkel's center-right Christian Democratic Union (CDU).
+"Germany, the former chancellor, and the current chancellor have all been working hard to implement Minsk.
 Now, with Russia's decision, that is no longer possible."

 "The Russia-centeredness rested on two main motives," he told DW in an email.
-"First, guilt from World War II [that was started by Germany and cost tens of millions of Russian lives] and the longing for historic reconciliation, and secondly on sympathy for Russia based on a common sense of victimhood and being deprived of historical rights by the the Western Allies who won WWI."
+"First, guilt from World War II [that was started by Germany and cost tens of millions of Russian lives] and the longing for historic reconciliation, and secondly on sympathy for Russia based on a common sense of victimhood and being deprived of historical rights by the Western Allies who won WWI," he claims.

-German Chancellor Helmut Kohl (second from the right) was very friendly both with Russian President Mikhail Gorbachev and his successor Boris Yelzin
+German Chancellor Kohl (second from the right) was very friendly both with Soviet leader Gorbachev and his successor Yelzin

-Nevertheless, the Federal Republic's first chancellor, Konrad Adenauer, drove a hostile policy towards Communist Eastern Europe, and worked hard to orientate West Germany towards the West.
+Nevertheless, the Federal Republic's first chancellor, Konrad Adenauer, drove a hostile policy towards Communist Eastern Europe, and worked hard to orientate West Germany towards the West, the so-called "Westbindung" or "Westintegration."

-That was mitigated by Social Democrat Chancellor Willy Brandt (1969-1974) whose famous "Ostpolitik" aimed to normalize relations with the Communist-ruled eastern countries.
+That was modified by Social Democrat Chancellor Willy Brandt (1969-1974) whose famous "Ostpolitik" aimed to normalize relations with the Communist-ruled eastern countries.

 "The concept of Ostpolitik has changed its form numerous times since it was coined by Willy Brandt in 1969," said Rafael Loss, foreign and security policy specialist at the European Council on Foreign Relations (ECFR).
 "He wanted to establish productive relations and overcome the historical burden that Germany had accumulated with the terror of the Second World War.
 But Willy Brandt was only able to pursue his kind of Ostpolitik because Germany was so integrated into the Euro-Atlantic political West."